There are 30+ different water softener manufacturers that you can purchase from today.

 How Much Sodium is Ingested from Softened Water?

 The amount of sodium ingested from a water softener unit largely depends on the hardness of the water, but on average, less than 3% sodium uptake comes from ingesting softened water.
-This estimates to about 2 teaspoons of table salt per day which is very minimal in comparison to the daily amount of sodium that should be ingested from foods.
+This estimates to about two teaspoons of table salt per day, which is very minimal in comparison to the daily amount of sodium that should be ingested from foods.

 Do Water Softeners Make Water Safe to Drink?